thirionlogan/snack-fund/docs/XP.md

 #### **Small releases**

 The delivery of the software is done via frequent releases of live functionality, creating tangible value.
-The small releases help the customer to gain confidence in the progress of the project.
+The minor releases help the customer to gain confidence in the progress of the project.
 This helps maintain the concept of the whole team as the customer can now come up with his suggestions on the project based on experience.

 ### **Shared understanding**